Analyzing Landsea Homes (LSEA) and Its Peers

-Landsea Homes (NASDAQ:LSEA – Get Rating) is one of 21 publicly-traded companies in the “Operative builders” industry, but how does it compare to its rivals?
-We will compare Landsea Homes to similar companies based on the strength of its risk, valuation, institutional ownership, earnings, dividends, analyst recommendations and profitability.
+Landsea Homes (NASDAQ:LSEA – Get Rating) is one of 21 public companies in the “Operative builders” industry, but how does it contrast to its peers?
+We will compare Landsea Homes to similar businesses based on the strength of its institutional ownership, risk, profitability, earnings, valuation, dividends and analyst recommendations.

 Profitability

-This table compares Landsea Homes and its rivals’ net margins, return on equity and return on assets.
+This table compares Landsea Homes and its peers’ net margins, return on equity and return on assets.

 |Net Margins